sagemath/trac_to_gh/Issue 8213.md

 # Issue 8213: [meta] the "Sage developer trac" banner should link to trac.sagemath.org, not sagemath.org

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8213

 Original creator: ddrake